-The Company achieved gross revenues of \$22.6 million and net revenues of \$20.1 million in the year ended November 30, 2022, an increase from the prior year of 105% and 112%, respectively.
-The primary driver of sales continues to be the Canadian recreational cannabis market, accounting for 70% of revenue for the period, and therefore remains the Company's primary focus.
+The Company achieved gross revenues of \$7.9 million and net revenues of \$7.0 million in the period ended February 28, 2023, an increase from the prior period of 71% and 103%, respectively.
+The primary driver of sales continues to be the Canadian recreational cannabis market, accounting for 65% of revenue for the period, and therefore remains the Company's primary focus.
 Significant quarter-over-quarter volatility exists in the Canadian recreational cannabis market due to a variety of factors, including changes in Canadian provincial board listings, retail listings, pack formats and cultivars, making this a highly complex channel.
 However, Avant believes that its high-quality flower, innovative marketing and entrepreneurial culture will enable it to adapt to, and capitalize on, the industry dynamics and trends.
 Accordingly, the Company continues to enjoy strong demand for its recreational cannabis products and, due to this demand, intermittently experiences temporary challenges filling orders for certain unique cultivars and innovative products.

-Avant continues to fulfill export shipments to international clients, which accounted for 22% of revenue in the year ended November 30, 2022.
-While the Company's medical sales launched during last year, this market is still emerging and accounted for 1% of gross revenue in the year ended November 30, 2022.
+Avant continues to fulfill export shipments to international clients, which accounted for 34% of revenue in the period ended February 28, 2023.
+While the Company's medical sales launched during last year, this market is still emerging and accounted for 1% of gross revenue in the period ended February 28, 2023.

 The Company executed two key transactions recently that are expected to contribute to ongoing growth.
-On December 8, 2022, the Company announced that Avant Brands K1 Inc. (formerly 1000343100 Ontario Inc.), an entity of which Avant owns 50% of the issued and outstanding shares, was the successful bidder to purchase The Flowr Group (Okanagan) Inc. ("Flowr Okanagan"), including its 80,000 square-foot production facility in Kelowna, BC (the "Flowr Facility").
+On February 2, 2023, Avant Brands K1 Inc. (formerly 1000343100 Ontario Inc.), an entity of which Avant owned 50% of the issued and outstanding shares, acquired The Flowr Group (Okanagan) Inc. ("Flowr Okanagan"), including its 80,000 square-foot production facility in Kelowna, BC (the "Flowr Facility").
+Subsequent to the end of the period, the Company acquired the remaining 50% of Avant Brands K1 Inc. and now controls 100% of Flowr Okanagan through its Greentec Holdings Ltd. subsidiary.
 The Flowr Facility remains fully operational and is expected to increase the Company's production capabilities by approximately 60%.

-On December 19, 2022, the Company announced it entered into a binding share purchase agreement to acquire the remaining 50% equity stake of 3PL Ventures Inc. ("3PL") for its production facility in Vernon, BC (the "3PL Facility").
+On February 1, 2023, the Company completed the acquisition of the remaining 50% equity stake of 3PL Ventures Inc. ("3PL") for its production facility in Vernon, BC (the "3PL Facility").
 This acquisition provides the Company with full ownership of the 3PL Facility, which is expected to generate positive cash flows over the course of Fiscal 2023.

-The Company was successful in activating numerous growth catalysts in Fiscal 2021.
-Most notably, the licensing of the 3PL facility resulted in a significant increase in the Company's cultivation capacity.
-Assuming a continuation of the Company's current capacity utilization (approximately 52% in the year ended November 30, 2022 at the Company's existing facilities), this is expected to translate into a significant increase in total output through Fiscal 2023.
+The Company continues to expand its cultivation capacity to fulfil unmet demand for its products.
+Assuming a continuation of the Company's current capacity utilization, this is expected to translate into a significant increase in total output through Fiscal 2023.
 The Company also anticipates that the recent expansion of its genetics library (from approximately 30 cultivars to approximately 80 cultivars) will facilitate increases in both sales, through the launch of leading-edge strains, and output, through the introduction of strains that excel in terms of yield, cannabinoids, terpenes and 'bag appeal'.